-- Rinse the affected area with copious quantities of water and prevent others from coming into contact with the pathogen. - Contact the Office of Counsel / Risk Management to see a medical providers for post exposure evaluation and/or medical treatment provided in Section V.A.
-Post-
+- Rinse the affected area with copious quantities of water and prevent others from coming into contact with the pathogen. - CContact the OII Coordinator in the Office of Counsel so that she can schedule an appointment for your injury / Risk Management to be seen by a medical provider for post-exposure evaluation and/or medical treatment provided below in Post-Bloodborne Pathogens Exposure Evaluation. - Notify your supervisor immediately after the BBP exposure incident and provide detailed information about the incident.
+The supervisor must ensure the timely submission of the Employee Occupational Accident Report requisite forms to the OJI Coordinator, who will in turn provide a copy to Risk Management.

-Bloodborne Pathogens Exposure Evaluation

-Notify your supervisor immediately after the BBP exposure incident and provide detailed information about the incident.
-The Supervisor must ensure the timely submission of the requisite forms to Risk Management